 Projected Cash Flow

-You can think of the cash flow statement as your check book.
+You can think of the cash flow statement as your checkbook.
 You start out with an amount in your bank account.
-The amount each month is based off of your budget projections.
-This amount will be adjusted each month, based up the actual result of cash flow for the prior month.
+The amount each month is based on your budget projections.
+This amount will be adjusted each month, based on the actual result of cash flow for the prior month.
 You will subject from the budget amount for every expense paid and add to the amount for every dollar received.

 Revenue of the organization tends to vary more than expenses.
 Revenue is based upon sales projections, which are subject to the whim of the consumers.
 Many of the organization’s expenses are fixed – such as payroll expenses.
 These payments will remain constant each week or month.
 Variable expenses, such as materials associated with sales or other incidentals will vary.
 Try to use any prior historical references you can to estimate these amounts.

 Your underlying purpose of the cash flow projections is to actively plan for the allocation of resources throughout the year.
 You certainly don’t want to have a cash deficit, but you equally do not want to have a surplus of unused cash.
 A deficit can ruin the business, while a surplus indicates inefficient use of funds.

 The Balance Sheet